1. Home

 The midline will dictate the AP orientation of the discectomy.

 The unciform processes dictate the lateral borders of the discectomy, establishing the safe area from the artery.
-This will leave a 3mm safe zone to the normal anatomy of the vertebral artery.
+This will leave a 3 mm safe zone to the normal anatomy of the vertebral artery.

 A small (nr 15) blade is used to open the annulus from uncinate to uncinate as close as possible to the endplates.

-To help stop a slipping blade, a Frasier tip suction is held in place in the direction the blade is cutting.
+Pearls: To help stop a slipping blade, a Frasier tip suction is held in place in the direction the blade is cutting.

 To prevent accidental durotomy and spinal cord transection, the annulotomy should not go deeper than 11 mm.
 The sharp edge of the nr 15 blade is 11 mm and can be used as a depth gauge.

-The discectomy continues using a Pituitary rongeur forceps to remove the anulus and small curettes to scrape the endplates.
+The discectomy continues using Pituitary rongeur forceps to remove the anulus and small curettes to scrape the endplates.

 The use of a distractor or an intervertebral distractor will facilitate the removal of the posterior half of the disk and visualize the posterior longitudinal ligament.